jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - [x] "8.Previous Versions" folder:
     - [x] Has the version of the documentation: Symbol Language.doc.
     - [x] Also contains those Symbol Pictures.
 I do not want to publish all of them.
     - [x] I do not think I want this document in the published material: D:\Source\JJs Software\Software System Docs\1.1.
-Encircle Language Spec\8.
+Circular Language Spec\8.
 Previous Versions\2004-00-00 XX    Symbol Language\Other Files\Coding.txt.
     - [x] Or rather, this has some content in it, that I find questionable.
     - [x] I see two zips with pictures.
     - [x] How do I handle this?
 In the future I want to go list out all files in the history and remove things from the history that I do not want to publish.
 Those zips might become one of those files.